 - Have the opportunity to earn a variety of certificates

 Do you have a passion for the culinary arts?
-Do you like to have fun?
+Do you like high pressure, fast paced learning environments?
 Then this is the class that will propel you to the next level of becoming a culinary professional!

 Course Curriculum Focus: